The Silent Threat: How Cancer Can Impact your Septic Tank System

 • Choose a product that is designed for rural septic systems.
 Rural septic systems often have longer drainfields and more challenging soil conditions than urban septic systems.
 A product that is designed for rural septic systems will be more effective at keeping your system running smoothly.
 Keep in mind, A septic tank,no matter where it is, is still a septic tank.
 City septic tanks tend to be garbage cans.

 • Read reviews from other rural septic tank homeowners.
-This is a great way to get feedback on different septic tank bacteria products and to find a product that is right for your needs.
-Keep in mind, All septic tank products purchased from a “Big Box” store are manufactured with the lowest Bacterial count possible and 1 box of it must be used each week to get any type of treatment , if any is possible.
-This is due to their budgets in making their low quality product.
-Another thing about “Big Box” septic bacteria products: Who are you going to call when you have a question about their bacteria and why it is not working?
+This is an excellent method to get feedback on septic tank bacteria products.
+It helps find a product that suits your needs.
+Keep in mind, all septic tank products purchased from a “Big Box” store have the lowest Bacterial count.
+You must use 1 box each week to get any treatment.
+This is due to their budgets in making their low-quality product.
+Consider another thing about “Big Box” septic bacteria products.
+Who will you call if you have a question about their bacteria?
+What will you do when it is not working?
 Do they offer lab services on why waste is not breaking down?
 How about 40 plus years of experience?

 Once you’ve chosen a septic tank bacteria product, be sure to use it according to the instructions on the label.
-Most products need to be added to your septic tank on a regular basis, such as once a month or once a quarter.
+You need to add most products to your septic tank regularly.
+This process typically occurs once a month or once a quarter.

-By following these tips, you can choose the best septic tank bacteria product for your rural septic tank and leachfield system.
+By following these tips, you can choose the best septic tank bacteria product.
+It will be suitable for your rural septic tank and leachfield system.
 This will help to keep your system running smoothly and prevent costly repairs down the road.

 How to Choose the Best Septic Tank Bacteria Product for Rural Homeowners.
 Just as the American Farmer takes excellent care of the environment, They also take care of their septic systems with our septic tank bacteria.